akshshar/xr-app-manager/README.md

 # xr-app-manager
-A python based application manager that helps automate some recommended guidelines for managing Docker, LXC and native applications
+A python based application manager that helps automate some recommended guidelines for managing Docker, LXC and native applications on IOS-XR